Songsalive! Australia monthly workshops are currently held online on the first Monday of the month from 7-10pm

 Bring your voice and guitar or keyboard and sing it live, or bring your CD or mp3 track, with some lyric sheets copies.
-All members benefit from workshops, which provide an excellent forum within which you can air your musical ideas.
+Songwriters benefit from workshops, which provide an excellent forum within which they can air musical ideas.

 Here is a brief run-down on a typical workshop.

-- Why wait?
-You can join now for a special introductory fee of $50 for a full years membership.
+You can join now for $60 for a full years membership.

 As often as we can, Songsalive!
-Australia like to invite music industry representatives, especially those whose work interacts with areas pertaining to songwriting, to speak about, present or even host the workshop, with a view to education members as to the machinations of the Australian music industry, its position within the global industry, and how it affects our members.
+Australia like to invite music industry representatives, especially those whose work interacts with areas pertaining to songwriting, to speak about, present or even host the workshop, with a view to educating songwriters as to the machinations of the Australian music industry, its position within the global industry, and how it affects them.

 The following is a set of guidelines to help ensure that the workshops are efficient, worthwhile and fun for all attending.

-- Please bring at least ten typed copies of your lyrics to hand out to attendees.
+- Please bring around ten copies of your lyrics to hand out to attendees.
 Comments may be written on these sheets.

-- Always put your name, copyright symbol and the date the song was written on your lyric sheet.
-Try and make sure you've printed the most up-to-date version of your song.
+- We suggest you put your name, copyright symbol and the date the song was written on your lyric sheet.

-- If you have a CD, make sure you've checked that it plays in a normal CD drive.
+- If you have a CD, check that it plays in a normal CD drive.

-- There are no absolute rights or wrongs to writing a song.
-Every response is subjective and the comments offered are opinions.
-There are a lot of conventions and widely used formats, but ultimately, creative choices are up to the songwriter's discretion.
+- There are a lot of conventions and widely used formulas, but ultimately, creative choices are up to the songwriter's discretion.

-- When making a comment, try to be succinct and relevant and don't dominate - allow as many people as possible to also offer an opinion.
+- When making a comment, try to be succinct and relevant.

 You've written a song.
 Now what?

-Songwriting can be a lonely and perplexing experience.
-That's why coming to a Songsalive Australia workshop can be helpful and enriching.
+When you're stuck for a word or an arrangement, coming to a Songsalive Australia workshop can be helpful and enriching.

 At the workshops we endeavour to help songwriters do just that.